Democrats escalate attacks on Trump after comedian calls Puerto Rico 'floating island of garbage'

 With just over a week before Election Day, the fallout underscores the importance of Pennsylvania’s 19 electoral votes and the last-minute efforts to court growing numbers of Hispanic voters, mostly from Puerto Rico, who have settled in cities west and north of Philadelphia.

+Trump’s vice presidential pick, Sen. JD Vance, was asked about the insult during an appearance in Wausau, Wisconsin.

+“Maybe it’s a stupid racist joke, as you said.
+Maybe it’s not.
+I haven’t seen it.
+I’m not going to comment on the specifics of the joke,” Vance said.
+“But I think that we have to stop getting so offended at every little thing.”

-The Harris campaign was still planning an ad targeting Puerto Rican voters and highlighting the Trump rally.
-The comedian’s remarks landed Harris a show of support from Puerto Rican superstar Bad Bunny and prompted reactions from Republicans in Florida and in Puerto Rico.
+The Harris campaign released an ad that will run online in battleground states targeting Puerto Rican voters and highlighting the comedian’s remarks.
+The comments landed Harris a show of support from Puerto Rican music star Bad Bunny and prompted reactions from Republicans in Florida and in Puerto Rico.

+Hinchcliffe also made demeaning jokes about Black people, other Latinos, Palestinians and Jews in his routine before Trump’s appearance.
+On Monday in Pittsburgh, Harris’ husband, Doug Emhoff, who is Jewish, delivered remarks on antisemitism in America, a day after the anniversary of the Tree of Life synagogue massacre.

+“There is a fire in this country, and we either pour water on it or we pour gasoline on it,” Emhoff said.

 From Labor Day to this past weekend, both campaigns have made more visits to Pennsylvania than to Georgia, Arizona and Nevada combined, according to Associated Press tracking of the campaigns’ public events.
 The state has some of the fastest-growing Hispanic communities, including in Reading and Allentown, where more than half of the population is Hispanic.